scc-digitalhub/docs/user/docs/scenarios/etl-core/scenario.md

 Here we explore a proper, realistic scenario.
 We collect some data regarding organizations, analyze and transform it, then expose the resulting dataset.

 Access Jupyter from your Coder instance and create a new notebook.
-Alternatively, the final notebook for this scenario can be found in the [tutorial repository](https://github.com/scc-digitalhub/digitalhub-tutorials/tree/main/s2-dbt).

 ## Setup